klaytn/klaytn-docs/docs/node/endpoint-node/ken-cli-commands.md

-   attach      Start an interactive JavaScript environment (connect to node) console     Start an interactive JavaScript environment dumpconfig  Show configuration values dumpgenesis Dump genesis block JSON configuration to stdout init        Bootstrap and initialize a new genesis block version     Show version number help, h     Shows a list of commands or help for one command
+   attach      Start an interactive JavaScript environment (connect to node) console     Start an interactive JavaScript environment dumpconfig  Show configuration values dumpgenesis Dump genesis block JSON configuration to stdout (This command is supoported from Klaytn v1.7.0.) init        Bootstrap and initialize a new genesis block version     Show version number help, h     Shows a list of commands or help for one command